Recruitment Reporting & Revenue Visibility

 Leadership Dashboards

-Creating structured reporting views that allow leadership to monitor revenue performance, pipeline health, team productivity and contractor book trends in one place.
+Creating structured reporting views that allow leadership to monitor revenue performance, pipeline health, team productivity, tool performance, and contractor book trends in one place.

 Across all Recruitment Reporting & Revenue Visibility work the focus is always on: